pydicom/dicom-validator/README.md

 Defined terms are _not_ checked, because they are allowed to be user-defined, which means that any value may be valid.

-#### Unsupported cases (support may be added in future versions)
-- SOP classes not in the table in PS3.3 such as Presentation States are not handled

 ## dump_dcm_info

 This is a very simple DICOM dump tool, which uses